Queen Elizabeth Olympic Park: Resident sports clubs

 In addition to the use of the venues for international events, some of them are intended for use on a regular basis by amateur and professional sports teams in various sports.

 On 11 February 2011, West Ham United were selected as preferred bidders, ahead of Tottenham Hotspur, to take over the Olympic Stadium as a football venue after the end of the games.
 However, five days later Leyton Orient chairman Barry Hearn announced that he would be challenging the decision to allow West Ham to relocate to the stadium, as he believed that having West Ham playing within 1 mi of their Brisbane Road stadium could cost Orient support and even their existence.
 Incidentally, Hearn had expressed interest some years earlier in moving Orient to Olympic Park and reducing its capacity to 25,000 seats, while West Ham would cut the capacity to 60,000 if their relocation went ahead.
 Tottenham Hotspur also pursued legal action over the decision and eventually the deal with West Ham collapsed due to legal pressure on 11 October 2011.
 West Ham did go on to win the later tenancy bid and began using the stadium from the start of the 2016–17 football season as the main tenant.

 The Copper Box was the only permanent indoor arena remaining after the end of London 2012.
 Built primarily for use in the handball and goalball competitions, it was converted to a multi-use venue that will include use for basketball.
-As a result of the owners of the Prestige Homes Arena in Milton Keynes terminating their lease, the London Lions basketball club, after a season at the National Sports Centre, Selhurst, relocated to the Copper Box for the 2013-14 BBL season.
+As a result of the owners of the Prestige Homes Arena in Milton Keynes terminating their lease, the London Lions basketball club, after a season at the National Sports Centre, Selhurst, relocated to the Copper Box for the 2013–14 BBL season.

 The Lee Valley Hockey Centre was born from a revamp of the Olympic Legacy Hockey Facility.
 The facility is the current ground of Wapping Hockey Club.
-The centre includes 2 state-of-the-art hockey pitches and is operated by the Lee Valley Regional Park Authority.
+The centre includes two hockey pitches and is operated by the Lee Valley Regional Park Authority.

 Following the demolition of the original warm-up track after the end of the Olympics, a new six-lane facility, the London Marathon Community Track, was constructed on the south side of the Olympic Stadium, for use both as a community venue and as a new home for Newham and Essex Beagles Athletic Club following the 2017 World Championships.
 Football side Altis FC, members of the Amateur Football Combination, are based at the stadium.